Visual perception is an essential skill that should be developed during the early years of a child’s life.

 7. Sort Shapes

-Use play shapes or coloured counters and sort them as in the game above.
+Use play shapes or coloured counters and sort them in the same way as the previous game.
 Again, provide different criteria each time.

 Sort the shapes by: